Monthly Cash Flow Forecast Model

 There are a few important points to creating a good input section for a cash flow forecast model:

 Image Source: CFI’s FP&A Monthly Cash Flow Course.

 1. Key cash flow drivers should be modeled explicitly.

-In our example, a retail store business should start with the number of stores it plans to operate each month, then build up from there based on the number of square feet and sales per square foot.
-This will help the business compute their revenue.
+In our example, a retail store business should start with the number of stores it plans to operate each month, then build up from there, based on the number of square feet and sales per square foot.
+This will help the business to compute its revenue.